The unsung heroes of Comic-Con are there for your wardrobe malfunctions

 At "The Experience" area across the street from Petco Park, a little girl walks up to an unassuming tent in between flashier and louder booths devoted to Razer laptops and Nongshim Shin Black Ramen.
 What drew her was a wig perfectly crafted to look like Frozen's Elsa.

 "Do you want to try it on?"
-Elizabeth Duty asks with a smile.
+Lizzie Duty asks with a smile.

 The girl's shy and walks back over to her mother, who offers a thank-you and walks away.